Acupressure Training for Medical Providers & Birth Professionals

 - One hour training module - Using Moxibustion (filmed by Debra Betts)

-- One hour live Q&A with Debra Betts and Stephanie Gianarelli on December 1st at 5 PM PST
+- One hour live Q&A with Debra Betts and Stephanie Gianarelli (will be recorded to watch later if needed) (Wednesday, June 15th, 2022 at 5 PM PDT)

 - Certificate of completion

-- Care package of moxibustion, tacks and BBs!
+- Acupressure toolkit of moxibustion, tacks and BBs!